belli29/furnitart/README.md

 The seller has 2 units of a product that, due to its size, can only be delivered to Ireland The seller receives a preorder for 1 unit to be shipped to Ireland.
 The available quantity is now only 1 on the website.
 After 2 days, he receives an email from the guest with the payment invoice.
-The seller conforms through the app that payment has been received.
+The seller confirms through the app that payment has been received.
 After 1 day he has shipped the item and can confirm the shipment with a shipping code.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
-- As a user type, I want to perform an action, so that I can achieve a goal.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Features